maidsafe/safe-mobile-browser/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Thank you for contributing to the project!
-We recommend you check out our ["Contributing to the SAFE Network"](https://github.com/maidsafe/QA/blob/master/CONTRIBUTING.md) guide if you haven't already.
+We recommend you check out our ["Contributing to the Safe Network"](https://github.com/maidsafe/QA/blob/master/CONTRIBUTING.md) guide if you haven't already.

 **Describe the bug**
 A clear and concise description of what the bug is.